 Sections 155.1 through 155.3 of the Planning Code regulate bicycle parking requirements.
-This bulletin specifically regulates design and layout requirements for Class One and Class Two bicycle parking spaces.
+This bulletin specifically regulates design and layout requirements for Class One and Class Two bicycle parking spaces, and calculation of requirements when adding DUs to existing buildings.